Matthiaas/p4-rexford-network/README.md

 We implement dynamic failure aware routing and support routing table calculations using either delay or number of hops as a weight metric.
-To avoid congestion a switches use local load-balancing by means of flowlets and Equal Cost Multi-Path (ECMP).
+To avoid congestion switches use local load-balancing by means of flowlets and Equal Cost Multi-Path (ECMP).
 We also implemented Similar Cost Paths (SCMP) to distribute the load even further over the network.